How to Come Off Beta Blockers?-(The Right Way)

 A woman is laying down with her eyes closed after feeling her blood pressure go down, a side effect of her beta blockers medicine

-While some people don’t feel the side effects, others might go through a lot of potential side effects, such as:
+While others don’t feel the side effects, you might go through a lot of potential side effects, such as:

 • Low blood pressure